-In February 2003 Elaine was awarded the governor's African-Americans of Distinction Award for her contributions to her profession and the community.
+In February 2003, Elaine was awarded Gov. George Pataki’s African Americans of Distinction Award for her contributions to her profession and the community.

-Elaine created a communications program at the Arbor Hill Community Center, teaching children ages 9-12 the basics of the broadcast business.
-In 1998 Elaine created the "Cookie House," an after school tutorial program for kids.
+Elaine created a communications program at the Arbor Hill Community Center, teaching children ages 9-12 the basics about the broadcast business.
+In 1998, Elaine created the "Cookie House," an after school tutorial program for kids.
+She sponsored the program for seven years.
 Much of her spare time is spent traveling to schools, meeting with and talking to young people.

-A native of St. Louis, Missouri, Elaine earned a Master’s Degree in International Women’s Studies in 2009 from the State University of New York’s Empire State College and holds a B.S. in Journalism from Southern Illinois University-Carbondale.
+A native of St. Louis, Missouri, Elaine earned a Master’s Degree in International Women’s Studies in 2009 from the State University of New York’s Empire State College.
+She also holds a B.S. in Journalism from Southern Illinois University-Carbondale.